Three Horizons & Intake Analysis

 Portfolio Distribution

-The ideas skewed heavily toward general government operations rather than the two priority life-phase portfolios: only 9% related to Seniors & Long-Term Care, 17% to Children & Youth, and 74% addressed other areas.
+Ideas skewed heavily toward general government operations rather than the two priority life-phase portfolios.
 This suggested broad appetite for improvement, but the deepest transformation energy wasn't yet focused on the priority populations.

-4. Where the Ideas Landed — By Foundational Lever
+6. Where the Ideas Landed — By Lever

-When mapped against the Foundational Levers, ideas clustered heavily around Data & Technology and Service & Digital — the two levers perceived as most amenable to innovation.
-Other levers received fewer submissions, suggesting either less visible innovation potential or higher perceived barriers to change.
+When mapped against the eight Foundational Levers, ideas clustered heavily around Data & Technology and Service & Digital — the two levers perceived as most amenable to innovation.
+Policy and Finance received fewer submissions, suggesting higher perceived barriers to change in these areas.

 Data &